fjkz/tt-runner/doc/en/README.md

 Additionally, run-nodes and other type nodes must not be included in the same directory.

-Unlike test-nodes, run-nodes have a sequence.
+Run-nodes in a directory have a sequence unlike test-nodes.
 They are run by the ascending order.

 #### Before-Nodes / After-Nodes